-Representation Reference Consultee/Agent Question Comment Summary Officer Response SIO1606 Cooper Developments (Pegasus) 39 Council proposes to prioritise infrastructure into Critical / Essential or Important.
+Representation Reference Consultee/Agent Question Comment Summary Officer Response Council proposes to prioritise infrastructure into Critical / Essential or Important.
 However, neither the current NPPF, nor the Draft the NPPF advocates this approach and it is considered that it is not the role of the IDP to prioritise the delivery of infrastructure or what funds should be allocated to the delivery of that infrastructure, as these decisions will be informed by other processes, investment plans and strategies.
 What is key is that the Council actively engages with infrastructure providers at an early stage to ensure that the required infrastructure is delivered in a timely manner to allow development sites to come forward.
-Additionally, the IDP is a 'living' document which is subject to ongoing change and revision, therefore whatever is considered to be a critical piece of infrastructure at any given time may change, particularly if some developments do not come forward in the timescales predicted in the Local Plan.
-There therefore needs to be an element of flexibility within the IDP and it is considered that prioritising infrastructure in this way would not assist in this.
-Whilst it is noted that prioritisation is not a requirements the District Council operates a CIL charge, prioritisation within the IDP will enable the informed distribution of funds and the development of a programme of needs across the plan period enabling a process that supports delivery of appropriate requirements which address evidenced need.
-As the IDP is reviewed the status of project prioritisation will also be revisited.
-SIO1607 Cooper Developments (Pegasus) 40 The prioritisation of infrastructure is not considered to be the role of the IDP and thus the identified prioritisation categories and their definition is not considered relevant.
-Whilst it is noted that prioritisation is not a requirements the District Council operates a CIL charge, prioritisation within the IDP will enable the informed distribution of funds and the development of a programme of needs across the plan period enabling a process that supports delivery of appropriate requirements which address evidenced need.
-As the IDP is reviewed the status of project prioritisation will also be revisited.
-SIO1608 Cooper Developments (Pegasus) 41 Several pieces of evidence need updating and these comments are also relevant in response to this question.
-Comments noted SIO1609 Cooper Developments (Pegasus) 43 The draft NPPF sets out that plans should be shaped by early, proportionate and meaningful engagement between plan-makers and communities, local organisations, businesses, infrastructure providers and statutory consultees.
-The Council has set out a proposed stakeholder engagement process which identifies a set of actions through which focused engagement can be undertaken.
+Additionally, the IDP is a 'living' document which is subject to ongoing change and revision, therefore whatever is considered to Whilst it is noted that prioritisation is not a requirements the District Council operates a CIL charge, prioritisation within the Cooper Developments be a critical piece of infrastructure at any given time may change, particularly if some developments do not come forward in the timescales predicted in the Local Plan.
+There therefore needs to be an element of flexibility within the IDP and it is considered IDP will enable the informed distribution of funds and the development of a programme of needs across the plan period enabling a process that supports delivery of appropriate requirements which address evidenced need.
+As the IDP is SIO1606 (Pegasus) 39 the prioritising infrastructure in this way would not assist in this. reviewed the status of project prioritisation will also be revisited.
+5101000 (1 Cgu3u3) 35 and phonesing intrastructure in ans way would not assist in ans.
+Whilst it is noted that prioritisation is not a requirements the District Council operates a CIL charge, prioritisation within the Cooper IDP will enable the informed distribution of funds and the development of a programme of needs across the plan period Developments The prioritisation of infrastructure is not considered to be the role of the IDP and thus the identified prioritisation categories and enabling a process that supports delivery of appropriate requirements which address evidenced need.
+As the IDP is SIO1607 (Pegasus) 40 their definition is not considered relevant. reviewed the status of project prioritisation will also be revisited.
+Cooper Developments SIO1608 (Pegasus) 41 Several pieces of evidence need updating and these comments are also relevant in response to this question.
+Comments noted The draft NPPF sets out that plans should be shaped by early, proportionate and meaningful engagement between plan-makers and communities, local organisations, businesses, infrastructure providers and statutory consultees.
+The Council has set out a Cooper Developments proposed stakeholder engagement process which identifies a set of actions through which focused engagement can be SIO1609 (Pegasus) 43 undertaken.
 It is considered that this process should result in the identification of infrastructure requirements and enable the delivery of those requirements.
-Comments noted U SIO1610 Smith Bros (Pegasus) 1 Yes appropriate.
+Comments noted 3101003 (regasus) 45 dentery of choice requirementa: Comments noted Yes appropriate.
 Note Plan due adoption 2020 and plan period 2020-2036 16 timeframe.
-Appropriate and in line with NPPF Para 157.
+Appropriate and in line with NPPF Para Smith Bros 157.
 Reiterated in draft NPPF - minimum 15 years.
 2036 ties in with GBHMA SGS Feb2018.
-Should be committed to review every five year as per NPPF para23.
+Should be committed to review SIO1610 (Pegasus) 1 every five year as per NPPF para23.
 Comments noted